PMassicotte/cdoc/README.md

 * CDOM was already provided as absorption coefficients.
 No conversion has been done.

+* Some CDOM profiles were duplicated.
+They have been deleted.

 ## Umeaa

 * There was DOC for `is` and `water`. `is` data has been discarded.